nikkijuk/PlainRssReader/README.md

 # Background

 Implementation has been created as part of Coursera Android Proramming moocs Capstone Project.
-Protocol used is https.

-Example of calling background service
+More info
 ```
 https://www.coursera.org/learn/aadcapstone/home/welcome
 ```